sndwchzro/sndwchzro/README.md

-# Hello there, I'm Rex 👋
+# Hello there, I'm Rex👋

 I'm a software engineer who builds frontend apps with Next.js, automates QA with Playwright, and keeps repos healthy and secure — with AI baked into every step of my workflow.
 Storm's closing in but my PR's not merged yet. 🎮